vpr-group/vprdbbkp/README.md

 - Backup PostgreSQL databases to S3 with automatic version detection
 - Backup MySQL/MariaDB databases to S3
+- Backup local folders with parallel uploads to S3
+- File filtering by pattern, size, and type
 - Support for custom S3-compatible storage providers
 - Automatic PostgreSQL version detection and compatibility handling
 - Docker fallback for PostgreSQL version mismatches